Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Sodium Hydroxide – Sodium hydroxide is known as caustic soda or lye, is widely used in various types of cleaners, and is classified as alkali.
 When not dissolved in water, it is a white, odorless solid.
 In its liquid state, sodium hydroxide is colorless, odorless, and corrodes metal, which is the reason for its use in chemical milling.

-Other forms of etchants include potassium hydroxide, hydrochloric acid, sulfuric acid, nitric acid, alkaline potassium ferricyanide solution, and mixtures and combining of etchants.
-Regardless of the type of etchant, they are regenerated through the use of oxides that return an etchant to its original solution, which is a cost saving and environment saving process.
+Other etchant options include potassium hydroxide, hydrochloric acid, sulfuric acid, nitric acid, alkaline potassium ferricyanide solutions, and combinations of various etchants.
+Regardless of the chosen etchant, they can be regenerated using oxides that restore the etchant to its initial state, offering both cost and environmental benefits.

 Metals Used in Chemical Milling